joaomelo/hot-collection/README.md

     employeeCol.add({ name: "John" });
     employeeCol.add({ name: "Jane" });

-    const html = employeeCol.items.reduce((a, i) => a + `<p>${i.name}</p>`, "");
+    const html = employeeCol.loadItems().reduce((a, i) => a + `<p>${i.name}</p>`, "");
     document.getElementById("app").innerHTML = html;

 > You can play with the example [here](https://codesandbox.io/embed/hot-collection-1-8770l?fontsize=14&hidenavigation=1&module=%2Findex.js&theme=dark).

 But reading and writing in Firestore is an asynchronous exercise.
 In the last example, the UI will not update if employee data changes.
-Also, we have no guarantee that the HotCollection object finished loading Firestore's documents when `reduce` is called.
+We have a better way to solve that.

 ### Subscribing to Data Updates

 A more reasonable solution is to subscribe to data updates.
 HotCollection instances expose the `subscribe` method.
 You pass a callback function to the subscribe method and that callback will be invoked every data change.

-The callback function receives the array of documents as its first and only argument.
+The callback function receives the array of items as its first and only argument.
 Let's rewrite our last example.

     import HotCollection from "@joaomelo/hot-collection";
     import { firebaseDb } from "./firebase-init";